solo-io/gloo-ref-arch/README.md

 authorization, rate limiting, and Web Application Firewall (WAF).

 * [Part 1](exposing-apis/part1): Explore increasingly complex use cases for rate limiting on APIs exposed through Gloo.
 Combine rate limiting with the JWT validation filter in Envoy, Gloo's WAF capabilities, and extra JWT authorization in OPA to maximize security in your production environment.

-### Encryption

-The start of a series that dives deep into how Gloo helps solve security concerns related to network encryption.

-* [Part 1](encryption/part1): Deploy a test server and explore different ways to set up SSL verification and termination for L7 (http) proxying.
-* [Part 2](encryption/part2): Like part 1, but for L4 (tcp) proxying.